-Macular Edema Following BRVO
+Macular Edema Following RVO

 Phase 3 VIBRANT Study.
 In October 2013, we reported positive top-line results from the VIBRANT trial.
 The study achieved its primary endpoint of a statistically significant difference for EYLEA dose 2 mg monthly versus laser in proportion of patients who gained at least 15 letters of visual acuity at 24 weeks versus baseline.
 The incidence of serious AEs was similar in both study arms.
 The most common ocular AEs in the EYLEA treated patients were conjunctival hemorrhage and eye pain.
 There were no cases of intraocular inflammation.
 There was one ocular SAE in a patient in the EYLEA group, which was a traumatic cataract.
-Based on the positive results of the VIBRANT study, a supplemental BLA for U.S. regulatory approval of EYLEA in BRVO was submitted; the target date for an FDA decision on the supplemental BLA is October 23, 2014.
+Based on the positive results of the VIBRANT study, a supplemental BLA for U.S. regulatory approval of EYLEA in BRVO was submitted, and the FDA approved EYLEA for the treatment of macular edema following RVO, which includes macular edema following BRVO, in October 2014.

 In January 2014, Bayer HealthCare exercised its right to opt-in to the global development and commercialization of EYLEA outside the United States for the treatment of macular edema following BRVO as described below under "Collaborations with Bayer HealthCare - EYLEA outside the United States."
-Bayer HealthCare has also submitted an application to the EMA seeking marketing authorization in the EU for EYLEA for the treatment of macular edema following BRVO.
+Bayer HealthCare has also submitted applications to the EMA and the

+Japanese MHLW seeking marketing authorization in the EU and Japan, respectively, for EYLEA for the treatment of macular edema following BRVO.